Praqma/job-dsl-collection/web-pipeline-dsl/README.md

 ## Infrastructure

-If you want to use Docker for your slaves.
-Docker plugin is required.
-With the latest version of Docker (currently `1.10`) i had to build a snapshot version (`1.16.1-SNAPSHOT`) of the Docker plugin to get it working.
+If you want to use Docker for your slaves Docker plugin for Jenkins is required.
 Docker is also required if you want to have the pre-configured environment.

 The Docker plugin requires just a Docker host that has internet access to pull images when needed.
 The Docker host acts as a cloud on Jenkins and can spawn slaves on demand.